OpenDataManchester/OSTFD/docs/glossary/index.md

 ---
 title: Glossary
-description: Open 3P's list of words relating to the packaging value chain.
+description: OSTFD's list of words relating to the packaging value chain.
 ---

 # Glossary